Tomahawkd/TLS-Tester/README.md

 ## Build

-If you want to build it yourself, you can follow the instructions below.
+If you would like to build it yourself, you could follow the instructions below.

 Building the project requires maven.